 - Accounting and Finance - top 150

-- Communications and Media Studies - top 200
+- Business and Management Studies - top 300

 A key component of the rankings methodology is a worldwide reputation survey completed by academic peers (85,000) and employers (42,000).
 Research citations are also assessed.

 AUT has been rated as a five-star university by world university rankings organisation QS.
 We also achieved a maximum five stars for Teaching, Employability, Internationalisation, Facilities and Inclusiveness.
 AUT’s focus on Social Responsibility was recognised with a four-star rating.